 “During lockdown, sight loss advisors have rung us to check we are ok and in the early days when I was unable to go out shopping, they arranged for someone to do that for us.”

 Joan admits she does worry about getting ill and not being able to support Michael anymore, as she says: “I am not always in good health.
 I have a bad back and hip, so when I am ill, it is frightening to think what could happen.

-“But when Matt was taken into hospital a few months ago with cellulitis, social care services got in touch and we had carers in for a few weeks to help him.
+“But when Michael was taken into hospital a few months ago with cellulitis, social care services got in touch and we had carers in for a few weeks to help him.
 At least I have peace of mind that social care services would be able to offer carers if I was to be taken ill.
 He would not be able to manage on his own at home.”